-I started composting about 6 years ago after talking to friends whom have been composting for many years.
+I started composting 8 years ago after talking to friends whom have been composting for many years.
 The city's made composting much easier than ever, today.
-Curbside composting collection will start back up Fall 2021 after Covid-19 pandemic closure.
-Once you start composting, you will see how much waste you actually reduce from your garbage.
+Curbside composting collection is expanding to ALL NYC residents by 2024.
+In the meantime, use below map to locate your nearest drop off site.
+Once you start composting, you will see how much trash you actually reduce from your garbage.
 It's truly easy to do if are already going to shop at the farmer's market.

 Union Square Greenmarket Compost Stand Northeast corner of the market along East 17th Street, close to Union Square East/Park Avenue.